Activities and Amenities

 For summer access from West Yellowstone, proceed north on Highway 191 for approximately 33.5 miles.
 Turn left on Taylor Fork Road/Forest Service Road 134 and proceed approximately 3.5 miles.
 Turn left on Forest Service Road 2522 and proceed approximately 1.5 miles.
 The cabin is located on the right side of the road.

-For inter access from West Yellowstone, proceed north on U.S. Highway 191 for approximately 33.5 miles.
+For winter access from West Yellowstone, proceed north on U.S. Highway 191 for approximately 33.5 miles.
 Turn left on Taylor Fork Road/Forest Service Road 134.
 If Forest Service Road 134 is plowed, proceed approximately 3.5 miles and turn left into the parking area at the junction of Forest Service Road 134 and Forest Service Road 2522.
 From the parking area, ski or snowmobile approximately 1.5 miles to the cabin on the Big Sky Snowmobile Trail 914.
 If Forest Service Road 134 is not passable due to snow, park at the Sage Creek Trailhead just south of where the Taylor Fork Road/Forest Service Road 134 intersects U.S. Highway 191 and ski or snowmobile approximately 3.5 miles west.
 Turn left on the Big Sky Snowmobile Trail 914 and proceed approximately 1.5 miles to the cabin.
+Snowmobilers must stay on groomed trail to the cabin.
+Snowmobile travel off Taylor Fork Road or Wapiti Creek Road is prohibited due to elk and moose winter range.

 Mailing Address:WAPITI CABIN